mrjk/python-project-poetry-template/CONTRIBUTING.md

 ### Pull Request Requirements

-Paasify strives to ensure high quality for the project.
+Myprj strives to ensure high quality for the project.
 In order to promote this, we require that all pull requests to meet these specifications:

-- **Tests:** To ensure high quality code and protect against future regressions, we require tests for all new/changed functionality in Paasify.
+- **Tests:** To ensure high quality code and protect against future regressions, we require tests for all new/changed functionality in Myprj.
 Test positive and negative scenarios, try to break the new code now.
-- **Green CI Tests:** We use [GitHub Actions](https://github.com/paasify/paasify/actions) to test all pull requests.
+- **Green CI Tests:** We use [GitHub Actions](https://github.com/myprj/myprj/actions) to test all pull requests.
 We require these test runs to succeed on every pull request before being merged.